Lufasu-Adm/Lufasu-Adm/README.md

 AI-powered recommendation model to match users with specialist dermatologists based on symptoms and patient history.
 Uses IndoBERT for Indonesian NLP.

 > **Booking & Canteen System (PT PAL Indonesia)**
-Full-stack system for scheduling and canteen management — implemented during internship, includes role-based access, reservation flows, and reporting dashboards.
+Full-stack system for scheduling and canteen management implemented during internship, includes role-based access, reservation flows, and reporting dashboards.

 > **Interactive Portfolio**
-A personal portfolio with project demos and live charts — built to showcase interactive visualizations and front-end craftsmanship.
+A personal portfolio with project demos and live charts built to showcase interactive visualizations and front-end craftsmanship.

-*(Want a Projects section expanded with links, screenshots and short tech stacks per project?
-I can format that next.)*

 ---